AiNedMemory/AiNedMemory/Website/docs/clibrary.md

 Command:
 ```

+This, on a commit, forces the first bit on the first row to 1, the 6th bit on
+the 6th row to 1 and the 8th bit on the 8th row to 0.
+These changes are not yet
-These changes are not yet written back, to write them back use the `commit` command.
+written back, to write them back use the `commit` command.

 ```
 Got command: 'commit'